 How can you tell if you’re being selfish in the relationship?

-Selfishness is sign of self gratification.
-If you’re too self centered and believe your needs are more important than everyone else’s needs, you’re probably a selfish person even if you don’t think so.
+Selfishness is a sign of self-gratification.
+If you’re too self-centered and believe your needs are more important than everyone else’s needs, you’re probably a selfish person even if you don’t think so.
 The first step to stop being selfish is realization.

 You need to realize that as big or difficult as your problems may seem to you, to someone else, their own problems may appear just as demanding or difficult.
 If you don’t identify your actions as selfish, you can’t change for the better.
 So self-awareness is the key.

 By really asking yourself, am I selfish, you’re on the right path to being a better partner in your relationship.
 Has your partner ever told you you’re being selfish in the middle of a discussion?
 It takes a lot of effort and repeated occurrences of selfishness for your lover to make such a statement.

 Communication and selfishness

 If your partner ever accuses you of being selfish in the relationship, don’t hate them for it or get angry in return.
 Complete the discussion, and when the flaring tempers cool down, talk to your partner and try to find out why they believe you’re being selfish.

 Prod your partner calmly and reassuringly even if they apologize or tell you that they didn’t really mean it.